Gay Tel Aviv for Beginners

 Tel Aviv Gay Pride

-Tel Aviv hosts the only public gay pride parade in the entire Middle East, which is held annually on the first weekend of June.
+Tel Aviv hosts the only public gay pride parade in the entire Middle East.
+It is held annually on the first weekend of June.
 As being gay is legal and mostly accepted in Israel, locals and visitors alike hold nothing back in the parade, which is a wild party in and of itself.
 Expect lots of sexy men dancing on floats and in the crowd, as well as drag queens and queer people of all sorts.

-Acceptance of Gays in Tel Aviv
+Acceptance of the LBTQ+ Community in Tel Aviv

 Indeed, whether you come to Tel Aviv for the gay nightlife, to lie on a gay beach, to experience gay pride, or just to enjoy the company of fellow gays, there is perhaps no better gay destination in the Middle East and very few others in the world.